US regulators give full approval to Pfizer COVID-19 vaccine - The Philadelphia Sunday Sun

 That’s shorter than the six months of safety data normally required for full approval.
 So Pfizer kept that study going, and the FDA also examined real-world safety evidence in deciding to fully license the vaccine for people 16 and older, those studied the longest.
 Pfizer’s shot still has emergency authorization for 12- to 15-year-olds.

-Even after hundreds of millions of shots, government tracking shows serious side effects remain very rare, such as chest pain and heart inflammation a few days after the second dose, mostly in young men.
+Even after hundreds of millions of shots, serious side effects — such as chest pain and heart inflammation in teens and young adults — remain exceedingly rare, the FDA said.

-As for effectiveness, six months into Pfizer’s original study, the vaccine remained 97% protective against severe COVID-19.
+As for effectiveness, six-month tracking of Pfizer’s original study showed the vaccine remained 97% protective against severe COVID-19.
 Protection against milder infection waned slightly, from a peak of 96% two months after the second dose to 84% by six months.

 Those data came before the extra-contagious delta variant began spreading, but other data from the Centers for Disease Control and Prevention shows the vaccine is still doing a good job preventing severe disease caused by that mutant.